ABarancewicz/Introduction_to_ML/README.md

 is an alternative to VScode debugger with similar functionality.
 The main difference is pdb get coded into your script with special functions.

 If all else fails, google and ChatGPT often have the solutions to your problems.
 Google will often give links to articles or Stack Overflow threads that are written by real people, often experienced programmers.
-This means that often these solutions are correct, although may need some work to fit into your code.
+This means that often these solutions are generally correct, although may need some work to fit into your code.
 ChatGPT can provide tailored feedback on your code, although is also prone to making things up.
-It can be very useful, as the amount of code and literature it has been trained on it enormous, but it is important to remember it has no actual understanding of what it says (especially for complicated or uncommon code).
+It can be very useful, as the amount of code and literature it has been trained on is enormous, but it is important to remember it has no actual understanding of what it says (especially for complicated or uncommon code).
 It can also be great for writing code and finding functions and can save you a lot of time, although make sure you don't blindly trust what it gives you.
 To get the most out of ChatGPT I suggest that you be specific about:
 - What language you are coding in